depp57/Freshbox/README.md

 I explained my choices whenever I thought it is interesting.

+## Explanation of the choices I made

+### Security

+#### 1. SSL encryption using HTTPS between the client and the API-gateway

+HTTPS is crucial for secure communication between clients and web apps.
+The main advantages it procures is **encryption of the data transmitted between the client's web browser and the web app** and **authentication of the identity of the web app server**.

+I opted for a [self-signed SSL certificate](https://stackoverflow.com/questions/10175812/how-to-generate-a-self-signed-ssl-certificate-using-openssl) to encrypt the communication between the web application and the user.
+However, it's important to note that **self-signed certificates are not suitable for production environments**.
+To enhance security, I recommend using a trusted SSL certificate from a certificate authority like [Let's Encrypt](https://letsencrypt.org/), which offers free certificates.
+Then, you can use a tool like [Certbot](https://certbot.eff.org/) to automatically renew your certificate.

 ### Clean code

 I love the [Software craftmanship](https://en.wikipedia.org/wiki/Software_craftsmanship) approach of coding.